 Unfolded, not backed.
 Toning to paper and darkening to edges.
+Minor bumps to lower corners and two tiny chips to lower edge.
 Image and colours otherwise excellent.